 No-Fault medical coverage through the Michigan Assigned Claims Plan is capped at $250,000.
 (MCL 500.3172(7)(a))

 What if my medical bills exceed the No-Fault coverage in the policy?

 When an injured pedestrian’s medical bills are more than the No-Fault medical coverage limit in the auto insurance policy through which benefits are claimed, pedestrian accident claims can be filed against the at-fault driver who caused the crash to recover present and future “excess” medical expenses.
 (MCL 500.3135(3)(c))

 What if you are injured and are from out-of-state?

 A pedestrian who lives in another state but is injured in a crash involving a car or truck in Michigan cannot recover No-Fault benefits unless the pedestrian “owned a motor vehicle that was registered and insured in this state.”
 (MCL 500.3113(c))

 However, a pedestrian from out-of-state who is injured in a car or truck crash in Michigan could still sue the at-fault motorist who caused the crash for pain and suffering compensation and “damages for economic loss” so long as the pedestrian from out-of-state can show that he or she suffered a “serious impairment of body function.”
 (MCL 500.3135(1), (2), (3)(b) and (d), (5))

 Injured and need a lawyer?
 Call Michigan Auto Law

 If you are a pedestrian and you have been injured in a car or truck crash, you can call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our experienced automobile crash attorneys.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.